Do I Need Medication Assisted Detox?

 Some people feel like they ‘deserve’ to suffer through withdrawal symptoms as a punishment for regrettable decisions they’ve made.
 Others may think that the suffering of withdrawal will make such an impression that it will keep them from ever picking up a drug or a drink again.
 That simply isn’t how addiction works.
 They say we have “built-in forgetters” and there is some truth to that.
 Believe it or not, horrific withdrawal without medication assisted detox will not make you less likely to relapse.
 It’s just pointless suffering and it could be dangerous.
 The truth is people who get a medical detox and follow up with partial hospitalization or other treatment afterwards and complete the program are much more likely to build lasting recovery than people who try a different route.
 The results are in and we know what works, so trust the experts when it comes to detox and treatment.

-If you have any questions about medication assisted detox through one of our partner programs or treatment in general, give Harmony Recovery Group at call at (844) 241-4673.
+If you have any questions about medication assisted detox through one of our partner programs or treatment in general, give Harmony Health Group at call at (844) 241-4673.